-The scale of measurement for the variables should be interval or ratio (continuous).
-The exception to this is if you have one dichotomous independent variable (with only two values: e.g. sex) and one continuous dependent variable.
+The scale of measurement for the variables for most of the techniques covered in Part Four should be interval or ratio (continuous).
+One exception to this is if you have one dichotomous independent variable (with only two values: e.g. sex) and one continuous dependent variable.
 You should, however, have roughly the same number of people or cases in each category of the dichotomous variable.